KisangHwang/Portfolio/README.md

 ## 📎 License

-Portfolio use only — feel free to reference structure, but please don’t copy 1:1.
+Portfolio use only — feel free to reference.